Merzasphor/MWSE/docs/source/types/tes3skill.md

 ### `specialization`

 The specialization in which the skill belongs.
-Maps to [`tes3.specialization`](https://mwse.github.io/MWSE/references/specialization-types/) constants.
+Maps to values in the [`tes3.specialization`](https://mwse.github.io/MWSE/references/specializations/) table.

 **Returns**: